tangentcash/cash/README.md

 ### Consensus
 - **Verifiable Delay Function**: Proof of work in form of Wesolowki's verifiable delay function, requiring sequential operations to be computed, unlike classic algorithms that can utilize multithreading.
-- **Block Time**: Target block time is 6 seconds, with each block containing at least one transaction.
-Empty blocks can only be created during the genesis round (first 14,400 blocks).
+- **Block Time**: Target block time is 6 seconds.
+Genesis round (first 14,400 blocks) will produce 200x rewards to ensure network security at initial stage.
 - **Validator Committee**: Each block is created by a randomly selected committee of up to 12 validators.
 Validators are ranked by priority within their epoch, preventing lower-priority blocks from replacing higher-priority valid candidate blocks.
 Lower-priority also requires higher difficulty.
 - **Epoch Management**: Epochs cannot be skipped, which may impact availability in favor of security.
 - **Rewards and Penalties**: Each accepted block emits 1.25 TAN for the winning validator and applies penalties to validators with higher priority who did not commit their work.